Sujon-Sekh/Dialogue-Summarization-with-FLAN-T5-and-LoRA-Fine-Tuning/README.md

 ## Acknowledgements

 - **Hugging Face**: For providing the FLAN-T5 model and the Transformers library, which were essential for implementing and fine-tuning the summarization models.
-- **The creators of the SAMSum** and **DialogSum** datasets: For their valuable contributions to dialogue summarization research, which enabled us to develop and evaluate our models effectively.
+- **The creators of the SAMSum** dataset: For their valuable contributions to dialogue summarization research, which enabled us to develop and evaluate our models effectively.